Public Utility Vehicle Modernization Program: Support

 At least twenty government agencies and twenty-four transport groups from across the country supported the launch of the program.
-Among transport groups that supported the initiative are the Panta Transportation Network, Federation of Jeepney Operators and Drivers Association (FEJODAP), 1-United Transport Koalisyon (1-UTAK), Alliance of Transport Operators and Drivers Association of the Philippines (ALTODAP), and Coalition of Operators, Drivers, Employees, Atbp.
+Among transport groups that supported the initiative are the Federation of Jeepney Operators and Drivers Association (FEJODAP), 1-United Transport Koalisyon (1-UTAK), Alliance of Transport Operators and Drivers Association of the Philippines (ALTODAP), and Coalition of Operators, Drivers, Employees, Atbp.
 (CODE-X), and the Philippine Confederation of Drivers and Operators – Alliance of Concerned Transport Organizations (PCDO-ACTO).
 Pangkalahatang Sanggunian Manila & Suburbs Drivers Association (PASANG-MASDA) also expressed support.
 Their president Obet Martin stated, "it was high time for the country to replace the current jeepneys to more modern and more efficient units".

 A 2019 study also showed that majority of commuters prefer to ride an e-jeepney than a conventional jeepney in areas where it is available, as it provides a safer, environment-friendly, and more comfortable ride.

 Criticism

 Even before its launch, the program was received negatively by various transport groups.
 While Senate Bill 1284 and House Bill 4334, the program's enabling legislation, were still pending in February 2017, some jeepney drivers launched numerous strikes and demonstrations in Metro Manila and in key cities throughout the country.

-According to Kilusang Mayo Uno (KMU) and Pinagkaisang Samahan ng Tsuper and Opereytor Nationwide (PISTON), the ₱1.4 million to ₱1.6 million cost of new jeepneys will adversely affect the livelihood of 600,000 public utility jeepney (PUJ) drivers and 300,000 small operators.
-For, drivers, operators, and other transport stakeholders, the modernization may result in possible losses of jobs and businesses.
-The group claims that commuters will also be hit with an increased fare of at least ₱20.

-Cooperative Development Authority has noted that jeepney driver-operator groups have not been included in technical working groups for the jeepney modernization program.
+Cooperative Development Authority noted that jeepney driver-operator groups were not included in technical working groups for the jeepney modernization program.
 Vice President Leni Robredo said jeepney drivers and operators, as well as the riding public, should be allowed to take part in public consultations regarding the program.

-Senator Grace Poe, chair of the Senate public services committee, has expressed doubt over the governments readiness to implement the program nationwide.
+Senator Grace Poe, chair of the Senate public services committee, expressed doubt over the governments readiness to implement the program nationwide.
 According to Poe, the government will have to shell out ₱415 billion for full implementation of the scheme, far more than the ₱2.26 billion it approved.
-She has suggested that the PUV Modernization Program be implemented in select cities instead.
+She suggested that the PUV Modernization Program be implemented in select cities instead.